daver64/rconsole/README.md

 ```cpp
 void conio::init()
 ```
-Initializes the console.
+Initialises the console.
 Must be called before using other functions.

 ```cpp
 void conio::cleanup()